wcm-io/wcm-io-tooling/maven/plugins/json-dialog-conversion-plugin/src/site/markdown/index.md

 ### Overview

+The [Adobe AEM Dialog Conversion Tool](https://github.com/Adobe-Marketing-Cloud/) is deployed to a AEM instance and is able to convert dialogs from installed AEM application in the repository.
+This is not helpful for AEM projects with `Sling-Initial-Content` in JSON format, because it's tedious do get the converted dialogs back to the project in JSON format.

+This Maven plugin is a wrapper around the conversion tool an applies the conversion directly to the local Maven bundle project.

+From the rules included in [Adobe AEM Dialog Conversion Tool](https://github.com/Adobe-Marketing-Cloud/) only the "Node-based rewrite rules" are applied.
+Via configuration it is possible to choose between:
+* `/libs/cq/dialogconversion/rules/coral2` (default): Migration Coral UI 2 to Coral UI 3
+* `/libs/cq/dialogconversion/rules/classic`: Migrate Dialogs from Classic UI

+This plugin is primary target for the `coral2` ruleset, the `classic` ruleset was never tested.

+### Usage

-Execute on a maven project with
+Execute on a maven bundle project with Sling-Initial-Content in JSON format

 ```
 mvn io.wcm.maven.plugins:json-dialog-conversion-plugin:convert
 ```

+This scans all JSON files and converts `cq:dialog` and `cq:design_dialog` definitions.
 Make sure you have a backup / SCM commit before executing the tool!
 You have to review the conversion in detail, it may need further manual adjustments.

-Unfortunately the conversion removes all formatting and comments from the JSON files.
+The conversion removes comments from the JSON files and applies a default JSON indentation formatting.

 If you want to get an exact diff of the conversion in your SCM without all the reformatting noise, you can execute a reformat-only run first, commit it, and then start the conversion: